Meet The Staff

 I have always enjoyed helping people.
 My extensive customer service experience has brought me a lot of joy as I help people solve problems.
 Since coming to work at The Metabolic Institute, I love that I can use that experience to help people get to the root of their health problems through functional medicine.
 While I am still learning a lot about functional medicine myself, I love that it provides the basic foundation for getting back to the basics of a natural, toxin-free diet and lifestyle.
 This is something that I am striving for in my personal and family life.

 I have a BS in business administration/finance and another in agroecology.
-I have been a Navy wife, am a mother to two wonderful teens, and have an energetic rescue dog.
+I have been a Navy wife, am a mother to two wonderful children, and have an energetic rescue dog.
 We love to spend time together as a family and particularly enjoy spending time at our property in the country.
 My dream is to move to this property and raise as much of our own food as possible.

-DK Sylvester, Patient Care Coordinator
+Danielle Schilbe, RN, Patient Care Coordinator